 Formosus did little during his papacy.
 He spoke out against the Spoletos who invaded Italy and asked Arnulf of Carinthia to intervene.
 He also dealt with other invaders who attacked the western region of Italy.

 Not long after naming and crowning Arnulf the Holy Roman Emperor, the pope died.
 After the death of the next pope, Boniface VI, Pope Stephen VI led the Cadaver Synod.
-He put the former popes on trial and had the body of Formosus removed from his tomb at St. Peter’s Basilica.
+He put the former popes on trial.
+Formosus’ corpse was exhumed from his tomb at St. Peter’s Basilica, dressed in papal vestments, and put on trial by his successor, Pope Stephen VI.

 During the trial, the pope requested that cardinals consecrated under Formosus take their vows again.
 Though both Stephen VI and Sergius worked together during the trial, the Church later found that the trial meant nothing.
 It still considers Formosus a rightful pope.